shreyash00007/Website-Frontend/README.md

 # Website-Frontend
-This is for the front end part of the websites
+This is for the front-end part of the website pages

 ### The navigation bar
 >[Navbar](https://github.com/shreyash00007/Website-Frontend/tree/main/Navbar)